 3. Individually Contact Your Target Users on Social Media

 While individually contacting people is the slowest way to get leads, it’s one of the best ways to get brand evangelists and your earliest customers, especially for a startup.
 This is true because it allows people from the brand to show the human side of the company and helps those representatives to form a connection with those individuals.
 Paul Graham of Y-Combinator shares how startups should first do things that don’t scale and this method is one of the most impactful ways to get a startup’s first customers.
 This is one of the best ways to get your startup’s first 100 and 500 customers.

 Where to Find Leads on Social Media

-There are a lot of places you can go to find your target users such as LinkedIn groups, Facebook groups, Google+ communities, niche-specific forums, or wherever your target customers gather.
+There are a lot of places you can go to find your target users such as LinkedIn groups, Facebook groups, Instagram, TikTok, niche-specific forums and communities on Slack or Discord, alternative social networks, or wherever else your target customers gather.

 For instance, you can look at posts of yours that your target customers liked or look at of competitors’ posts on Facebook or Twitter, then see who liked them and contact those people.

 This example below shows all of the people who reacted to a specific post on Facebook.